Charlitoes/cse15l-lab-reports/lab_1.md

 (unless stated otherwise)

-`cd` with no arguments would bring us back to our home directory when we use `cd` within a directory it would bring us back to the home directory
+`cd` with no arguments would bring us back to our home directory when we use `cd` within a directory such as `/lecture1/messages` it would bring us back to the home directory

 `ls` with no arguments would show all the directories and files that are within the home directory